-Gordon Stinson, chief engineer at Manitoba Sanatorium, flew to The Pas early this month to consult about engineering prob' at Clearwater Lake H tal. \ \ \
+Gordon Stinson, chief gineer at Manitoba Sa torium, flew to The early this month to con about engineering prob' at Clearwater Lake H. tal. \ \ \

-To the nursing staff at Manitoba Sanatorium we welcome this month three new licensed practical nurses: Miss Elsie Wozniuk, Miss Anne Patterson and Miss Hilda Finnson.
+To the nursing staff Manitoba Sanatorium welcome this month the new licensed practionurses: Miss Elsie Wozne Miss Anne Patterson Miss Hilda Finnson.

-Recent additions to our staff at the Manitoba Rehabilitation Hospital include: Miss Marilyn Gail Ostberg, general staff nurse, who prior to her new appointment worked at the Calgary General and Brandon General Hospitals; and Miss Rita Brooks and Mrs. Mary Pflueger, staff occupational therapists.
-Both Miss Brooks and M Pflueger were amon first class to graduate the University of Ma. ba's School of Medical Rehabilitation.
+Recent additions to staff at the Manitoba habilitation Hospital clude: Miss Marilyn Ostberg, general staff nu who prior to her new pointment worked at Calgary General and B don General Hospitals; Miss Rita Brooks and M Mary Pflueger, staff oc pational therapists.
+B Miss Brooks and Pflueger were among first class to graduate the University of Mas ba's School of Medical habilitation.

-Mrs. Pflueger, who was formerly a school teacher, also studied Arts at Luther College, Regina, and Ohio State University.
+Mrs. Pflueger, who formerly a school teach also studied Arts at Lut College, Regina, and O State University.